Elliott77/AlleleSNPsplitPipeline/README.md

 trimmomatic
 MAPS

-Install the software MAPS locally.
+Install the MAPS pipeline locally.
 See the MAPS page for the required dependancies (https://github.com/ijuric/MAPS).
-I also have the program SNPsplit installed locally (https://www.bioinformatics.babraham.ac.uk/projects/SNPsplit/).
+Also install SNPsplit locally (https://www.bioinformatics.babraham.ac.uk/projects/SNPsplit/).
 SNPsplit requires a locally samtools installation.

-These data come from PLAC-seq experiments run with tissue from C57/Cast hybrid mice bred to allow maternally and paternally inherited reads to be distinguished.
+These data come from PLAC-seq experiments run with tissue from C57/Cast hybrid mice bred to allow maternal and paternal RNA-seq reads to be distinguished after alignment.
 Trim and align PLAC-seq FASTQ files.
 I've set the parameters for 150 bp paired-end reads.
 Use known C57/Cast SNPS to sort reads into separate Cast and C57 FASTQ files.
-Use a bowtie alignment index wiht N masked CAST Variants.
+Use a bowtie alignment index wiht N masked Variants.
 Pass the separate FASTQ files to the MAPS pipeline to call significant cis contacts for each allele seperatly.
 MAPS parameters can be changed in the shell script 'run_pipeline_cl.sh'.
-This will ultimately give us the data we need to visualize loops that differ between the two alleles.
+This will ultimately give us the data we need to visualize loops for the two alleles.
-Requres a Cast variant N-masked bowtie2 index file for alignment MAPS requires of ChIP-seq peaks BED file from analgous samples.
+Requres a variant N-masked bowtie2 index file for alignment.
+Use bowtie2-build The MAPS pipeline requires of ChIP-seq peaks BED file from analgous samples.